 In the 2012 ‘Ways Into Work‘ report, which surveyed 3,000 young people aged 7-18, meeting employers was seen as the most relevant source of careers advice.
 88% of 16-18 year olds rated the experience of visiting an employer as ‘useful’ or ‘very useful’.
 64% of 14-16 year olds received careers advice from their teachers, but only 14% rated this as very useful.
-The report urged the Government to consider shifting the emphasis of careers information towards the channels that young people find most useful, i.e. employers and parents.

-Soon after, Ofsted reported that “only one in five schools were effective in ensuring that all students were receiving the level of information they needed”.
+In the same year, Ofsted reported that “only one in five schools were effective in ensuring that all students were receiving the level of information they needed”.